sylvainkalache/paketo-website/content/docs/concepts/stacks.md

 available upstream or if Canonical determines that the vulnerability is not severe enough to fix.

-Stacks are backwards compatible.
+Stacks are backward compatible.
 A stack can safely be upgraded to the most recent version within the major version line.
 If for some reason backwards compatibility is broken, it happens when a new major version is released.

 ## What security and hardening features do Paketo stacks offer?